subsquid/docs/docs/squid-cli/deploy.md

 `sqd deploy`
 ============

-Deploy a new squid version
+Deploy a new or update the existing squid version.

 * [`sqd deploy SOURCE`](#sqd-deploy-source)

 ## `sqd deploy SOURCE`

-Deploy a new squid version
+Deploy a new or update the existing squid version.

 ```
 USAGE